Nchetana24/nchetana_Tell-Stories-with-Data/final-project-part-two.md

 > Document the changes you plan on implementing next week to address any issues identified.

 Text here!
 Based on the three interviewers, they found that the visualizations generally clear and relatable, especially around health and financial categories.
 However, they also raised specific questions about the scope of the data and wanted more clarity around resolution success and failure rates.
-To address this, I will refine my visuals to emphasize transparency and ensure clear labeling. </br>
+To address this, I will refine my visuals to emphasize transparency and ensure clear labeling. <br>

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|